ym001/distancia/docs/index.rst

 *Getting Started*
 ---------------

-Distancia is designed to be simple and intuitive, yet powerful and flexible.
-Whether you are working with numerical data, strings, or other types of data, Distancia provides the tools you need to measure the similarity or dissimilarity between objects.
+**Distancia** is designed to be simple and intuitive, yet powerful and flexible.
+Whether you are working with numerical data, strings, or other types of data, Distancia provides the tools you need to measure the distance or similarity between objects.

 For a quick introduction, check out the `quickstart`_ guide.
 If you want to dive straight into the code, head over to the `Euclidean`_ page.